thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Instructions:

-Combine all ingredients in a mixing glass with cubed ice and stir until chilled.
+Lemon twist garnishcombine all ingredients in a mixing glass with cubed ice and stir until chilled.
 Serve up or over cubed ice in a rocks glass.
-Garnish with a lemon twist.
+Garnish with a lemon twist.watch a tutorial

 ---